 1. Customers are in a real world so real promises

 In the mission to convince the TA, we get so carried away that we often forget we are being overpromising.
 Customers are in a real world so your ‘Diamonds are forever’ tagline won’t work anymore.
-If the product features aren’t good enough, relate the little yet important aspects of your ideal consumer’s life; their aspirations, usual issues, and what brings them together under one umbrella.
+If the product features aren’t good enough, try relating to the little yet important aspects of your ideal consumer’s life; their aspirations, usual issues, and what brings them together under one umbrella.
 That way, the TA will find a connect.
-At least, they will appreciate the persona of the brand you are trying to create.
+At least, the audience will appreciate the persona of the brand you are trying to create.
 For example, in your ad, you may show how a lady comes back home and forgets all her exhaustion as the spark of her diamond ring falls on her face while she looks into the mirror.
-Play around such feelings.
+Such feelings form the right premise for your thoughts.
 Create a realistic yet impactful aura.
 Highlight the little temptations of daily life.

 2. Beginning matters the most